Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The New Norfolk SA2's median income among taxpayers in financial year 2023 was $49,238.
+The New Norfolk SA2's median income among taxpayers was $49,238 in financial year 2023.
 The average income stood at $54,457 during the same period.
-In comparison, Greater Hobart had figures of $54,577 and $65,190 respectively for median and average incomes.
-Based on Wage Price Index growth of 9.6% since financial year 2023, estimated median income as of September 2025 would be approximately $53,965, with the average being around $59,685.
-Census data indicates that household, family and personal incomes in New Norfolk fall between the 11th and 11th percentiles nationally.
-In terms of income distribution, 29.4% of New Norfolk's population (2,292 individuals) earn within the $1,500 - $2,999 range, which is consistent with broader trends across the surrounding region showing 32.2% in the same category.
-Housing affordability pressures are severe in New Norfolk, with only 83.9% of income remaining after housing costs, ranking at the 13th percentile nationally.
+This compares to figures for Greater Hobart of $54,577 and $65,190 respectively.
+Based on a Wage Price Index growth rate of 9.6% since financial year 2023, estimated median income would be approximately $53,965 as of September 2025, with average income estimated at $59,685 during the same period.
+Census data shows that household, family and personal incomes in New Norfolk all fall between the 11th percentiles nationally.
+Income distribution reveals that 29.4% of the population (2,293 individuals) have incomes within the $1,500 - $2,999 range, consistent with broader trends across the surrounding region showing 32.2% in the same category.
+Housing affordability pressures are severe, with only 83.9% of income remaining after housing costs, ranking at the 13th percentile nationally.

 Frequently Asked Questions - Income